vivekpandian/RackspaceInt/README.md

           3. set Accept Header as "application/json"

- step 5: you would get the response in json format.
+ Step 2: Execute the Request.
+You would get the response in json format.

 2. Deploy and Run the app on local